bolshakov/little_sms/README.md

 # LittleSMS
-This gem provides access to LittleSMS.ru API from ruby.
+This gem provides access to LittleSMS.ru API from ruby (mri 1.8.7 and 1.9.2 supported).

 # Installation
     $ gem install little_sms